-If I could take the wonder of those winter wonderlands and bottle them, what would I add to represent each of those gorgeous elements?
+If I could take the wonder of a winter wonderland and bottle it, what would I add to represent each gorgeous elements?
 Well, a bit of glitter, some sparkly glass or bead garland pieces draped around evergreen pines, and maybe even a candle to represent those mornings curled up by the fire!

 I know it’s not the same thing, but somehow making these faux floating candles with everything I find beautiful about the winter months makes me feel like I’ve bottled the best of it.

 Want to make a few of your own before the cold goes away entirely?
 Here’s what you’ll need:

 I have listed many of the shoppable supplies below, however I couldn’t find these beautiful glass wreath/garland pieces online.
 I purchased mine at Pat Catan’s craft store, however I have also listed a lovely alternative below.

 First things first, you’ll want to peel off the sprigs off your evergreen pine branch.
 Look for a branch that is already dry on the tree.
 If there aren’t any dried pieces, take a branch and set these aside to dry.
 It may take several days if left to air dry, and don’t leave them in the sun while they dry.
 You can also place them on a cookie sheet in the oven to dry on a low temperature for a few hours.

 If your evergreen leaves are not completely dry they will turn yellow when the hot wax hits them.
 So be sure they are bone dry!

 Cut the glass wreath/bead garland (whichever you found to use) into pieces small enough to be curled up in the bottom of the jar.

 Now we’re going to glitter the inside bottom of your jar.
 You’ll need either a bit of Mod Podge, or some spray glue for this part.
 Add the glue only to the bottom quarter of the jar, pour the glitter into the jar, and swirl the jar until the glitter has spread across the entire glued area.